 And yet, I still love Chrono Cross, and it's partly because of all its messiness.
 As I've said, Chrono Trigger is a perfect game, to the point of maybe even being too perfect.
 What even is there to say about it anymore?
 It does everything well, we all know that by now, it's almost boring to talk about.
 But Chrono Cross is a game that I still think about on the daily.
 I think about its thematic connections to its predecessor, I think about whether or not its gameplay changes were for the better, I think about its gripping atmosphere, I think about the bizarrely thoughtful and introspective NPC dialogue, and I think about how bold it was.
 In that sense, it's almost a perfect compliment to Trigger.
 Chrono Trigger is a flawlessly executed action-adventure that hits every beat perfectly, and Chrono Cross is a bold, experimental, imperfect deconstruction of that action-adventure.
 It's Square's The Last Jedi and I mean that with as much praise as possible.
 And while the plot may not be as masterfully-crafted and well-developed as its predecessor, it's never not interesting, and it's never not thought-provoking.
 Right from the first village, the characters are immediately ruminating on their past and future, and it's hard not to join in.

 And that's not to say that Chrono Cross doesn't knock stuff out of the park because it absolutely does.
 I love so much of the gameplay ideas it has.
 Despite most of the characters not being particularly fleshed out, I love the concept of having a whopping 45 party members to find across the world.
 It almost turns Chrono Cross into a collectathon of sorts, and it's addicting to keep adding onto that roster.
-The battle system, while not as fast and tight as the one in Trigger, is also a ton of fun to mess around with.
-T...
+The battle system, while not as fast and tight as the one in Trigger, is also a ton of fun to mess around with thanks to its unique fighting game-inspired combo system that rewards experimentation.
 And if there's one thing I can say Cross does definitively better than its predecessor, it's the overworld traversal.
 I always love navigating a massive sea filled with islands to explore (as you'll see when I talk about Wind Waker), and Chrono Cross definitely scratches that itch, especially when you have two parallel worlds to deal with.
 And the dungeons in this game are often these surreal MC Escher-esque mazes filled with complex navigation puzzles and weird environments, they're far more fresh and original than the ones in Trigger and I absolutely adore working my way through them.

 But ultimately, I think what really ties Chrono Cross together is the atmosphere.
 The visuals in Chrono Cross are utterly gorgeous, utilizing some of the best pre-rendered backgrounds I've ever seen in a videogame.
 Yasuyuki Honne is known for his handpainted backgrounds which he also proceeded to use in the Baten Kaitos games, and they look drop-dead stunning, with bold colors, surreal imagery, and a lot of texture and detail.
 The water is so blue, and I love it.
 And Yasunori Mitsuda's soundtrack isn't just better than his work on Trigger, it's an easy Top 3 video game soundtrack of all time, closely rivaling Super Mario Galaxy for the #1 spot.
 I've raved about Cross's OST before but it really is just that good, a beautifully orchestrated soundscape that sounds hits pretty much every single emotional note perfectly.
 It's subtle, it's elegant, it's transcendant, it's ethereal, it's calming, it's haunting, it's absolutely worth a listen if you've never heard it before.
 The entire soundtrack is constantly high points, but if I really had to single out a few tracks, they would be Arni - Home World, Shore Of Dreams - Another World, Fossil Valley, Dragoons, Marbule - Another World, The Girl Who Stole The Stars, Dream Of The Ages, Dragon God, and the best opening theme in all of gaming, Time's Scar.

 Overall, I think the Chrono duology are both masterpieces in their own opposing ways.
 Chrono Trigger is the perfect RPG, with a satisfying and engaging narrative, perfectly-paced gameplay, and an impressive presentation.
 Chrono Cross is the bold imperfect experiment, boasting a less refined story and less tight gameplay, along with more thought-provoking themes, fascinating meta commentary, more complex gameplay systems, and one of the best audiovisual presentations in the entire genre.
-I may still prefer Trigger overall as a game, but Cross is the more memorable of the two, and they both shine as showcases of Squaresoft at their peak across two separate console generations.
+I may still prefer Trigger overall as a game by quite a wide margin, but Cross is the more fascinating of the two, and they both shine as showcases of Squaresoft at their peak across two separate console generations.

 No comments: